 First let's consider the opening set in a screenshot.
 The action takes place on a outdoor pavilion to a rich palace near a mythical harbor.
 Everything about the set is fabulous: the mysteriously beautiful painting in the background, the incredibly real-looking gates and building architecture, the small stage for the throne, and not to be overlooked, a gorgeous floor mosaic.
 The royal baby is now on the throne; the King (Andrei Sitnikov) and Queen (Kristina Karasyova) are seated front-right on a small platform.
-This balmy scene must have been especially pleasant to the Muscovites, who spend a lifetime battling long, cruel winters:
+This balmy scene must have been especially pleasant to the Muscovites, who spend their lifes battling long, cruel winters:

 Here's a better view of the set floor.
 We are seeing, of course, the christening ceremony for the royal baby Aurora.
 The famous 6 fairies are in the front-center: